greg-raven/Uncommon-Sense/_posts/2022-10-08-the-need-for-unfettered-freedom.md

 ---
-title: 'The need for unfettered freedom'
+title: "The need for unfettered freedom"
 layout: post
 categories:
 - speech